tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If you're aware that reading dominates your immersion, cut it out and listen more.
 Immerse the right way, and everything will be fine.

+### I have many bad habits due to being forced to prematurely output for many years in school.
+How should I go about fixing these bad habits?

+What is usually recommended in this case is to go through a silent period.
+Don't output and listen a lot for up to a year.
+To fix the habits that may still be present after a silent period study tongue placement and imitate native speakers.

 ### How to approach words with multiple meanings?

 Usually it's enough to make just one card for one meaning,